Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

-### What is the namespace for caching information in .NET?
+### 19.What is the namespace for caching information in .NET?

 - System.Data.Caching;